Moinak-Majumdar/OIBSIP-android/README.md

 # Oasis Infobyte

 ### Welcome to my Android Development Internship of ```Oasis Infobyte```.
-This Project contains multiple tusks developed using flutter.
+This Project contains multiple tasks developed using flutter.

-#### Here I have to complete 3 out of 5 given tusks.
+#### Here I have to complete 3 out of 5 given tasks.
 Tusks I have completed are following -

 1. **Unit Converter**: A Flutter app that allows you to convert various units, such as Distance, Weight, Temperature and Time.